d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Use a Batch Normalization LeNet

-Next, we will modify the LeNet model (:numref:`chapter_lenet`) in order to apply the batch normalization layer.
+To see how to apply `BatchNorm` in context, below we apply it to a traditional LeNet model (:numref:`chapter_lenet`).
-We add the batch normalization layer after all the convolutional layers and after all fully-connected layers.
-As discussed, we add it  before the activation layer.
+Recall that BN is typically applied after the convolutional layers and fully-connected layers but before the corresponding activation functions.

 ```{.python .input  n=74}
 net = nn.Sequential()